FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-tag-cloud.md

 ## Availability

-The Tag Cloud is a discontinued feature and no longer available in FACT-Finder NG.
+The Tag Cloud is a discontinued feature and no longer available in FactFinder NG.

 ## Display the most searched words in a tag cloud